Iulian-Liviu/gofile-cli/README.md

 ## Help & Reviews

-If you need help using gofile-cli, please refer to the wiki(only if the project gets bigger, it should self explanatory) for detailed instructions on how to use the application.
+If you need help using gofile-cli, please refer to the wiki(only if the project gets bigger, it should self-explanatory) for detailed instructions on how to use the application.
 If you have any issues or bugs to report, please open an issue on the [repository](https://github.com/Julian/gofile-cli/issues).

 If you enjoyed using gofile-cli, please leave a review on the [repository](https://github.com/Julian/gofile-cli) to help others discover it.
 Your feedback is greatly appreciated!

 ## Contributing

-If you are interested in contributing to gofile-cli, we would love to have your help!
+If you are interested in contributing to gofile-cli, I would love to have your help!
 Here are some ways you can contribute:

-- **Report bugs**: If you find a bug in gofile-cli, please report it on the [issues](https://github.com/Julian/gofile-cli/issues) page so we can fix it.
+- **Report bugs**: If you find a bug in gofile-cli, please report it on the [issues](https://github.com/Julian/gofile-cli/issues) page, so we can fix it.
 - **Fix bugs**: If you know how to fix a bug, please feel free to submit a pull request with your changes.
 - **Add new features**: If you have a new idea for a feature, please open an issue to discuss it before starting to work on it.
 - **Documentation**: If you find that the documentation can be improved, please feel free to make changes and submit a pull request.